 What Are the Reasons and Causes of Roof Leaks in Heavy Rain?

 Your home’s roof is its first line of defense against the elements, shielding it from sun, wind, and rain.
 However, despite its durability, your roof is not invincible.
-One of the most prevalent issues homeowners face is roof leaks, particularly during periods of heavy rainfall.
+One of the most prevalent issues homeowners face is roof vent leaks during heavy rain.
 Leaks can cause significant damage to your home, from water-stained ceilings and walls to serious structural issues if left unaddressed.
 Understanding the common causes of roof leaks in heavy rain can help you identify potential problems before they escalate and ensure that your home remains dry and secure.
 These causes can range from worn-out roofing material and damaged shingles to more complex issues like improper roof installation and inadequate attic ventilation.
 Let’s delve into these potential issues and explore how you can prevent them, maintaining the longevity and integrity of your roof.

 Old and Worn Out Roofing Material